manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example CALL SNIPPETS -->

-`CALL SNIPPETS` statement builds a snippet from provided data and query using specified table settings.
-It can't access built-in document storage, that's why it's recommended to use [HIGHLIGHT() function](../Searching/Highlighting.md) instead.
+The `CALL SNIPPETS` statement builds a snippet from provided data and query using specified table settings.
+It can't access built-in document storage, which is why it's recommended to use the [HIGHLIGHT() function](../Searching/Highlighting.md) instead.

 The syntax is: